KevinRapa/Lethe/README.md

 This is a text-based game, or interactive fiction, which bridges the gap between videogames and books.
-This game is heavily inspired by the early 80's late 70's computer game "Zork" and plays similarly, though it's an entirely different game and most similarities are allusions.
+This game is heavily inspired by the early 80's late 70's computer game <i>Zork</i> and plays similarly, though it's an entirely different game and most similarities are allusions.
 The game is played by entering in commands in the field at the screen bottom, though shortcuts are provided.
 For more info,